geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 6. In the **Get a team site connected to Office 365 Groups** window, enter the following information.

-	- Site name: **Human Resources**
+	- Site name: **IT Services**

 	- Group email address: this is the alias for the group email address.
-As you typed in **Human Resources** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word.
+As you typed in **IT Services** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word.
 Do not change this default value.

 	- Group owner: type **Diego**, and in the window that appears displaying the users whose first name starts with Diego, select **Diego Siciliani**.